 We are here to help you reflect upon yourself, your options, and your decision making.

 As an Occidental College student, you have chosen a liberal arts education for a variety of reasons.
 Here at Oxy, students often change their mind about majors up to two or three times.
 As you are making these considerations, it helps to reflect on yourself, your options, and how you make decisions.
-The relationship between these is outlined in the diagram below.

 Students use a variety of methods when making a serious decision.
 Some use a systematic approach such as weighing pros and cons; some use a spontaneous approach by choosing whatever intuitively feels right.
 Some students talk through their decision-making, obtaining input from others prior to making up their mind; others may think things through internally.
 Some look at all the alternatives, possibilities, and the consequences of each.

 As you have already begun making important decisions, such as choosing to come to Oxy, you will need to engage in a similarly thoughtful process as your career interests develop.
 The three key areas of career decision making are to understand how your interests, values, and skills intersect.
 Availing of one-on-one career counseling allows you to have a personalized, guided conversation that moves you forward on your journey.
 Whatever your approach, career decision making is a dynamic process that takes time and reflection.